scala/docs.scala-lang/_overviews/macros/untypedmacros.md

 against the expected type of the expandee.
 More information can be found at Stack Overflow: [Static return type of Scala macros](https://stackoverflow.com/questions/13669974/static-return-type-of-scala-macros).
 Type macros never underwent the first typecheck, so nothing changes for them (and you won't be able to specify any return type for a type macro to begin with).

-Finally the untyped macros patch enables using `c.Tree` instead of `c.Expr[T]` everywhere in signatures of macro implementations.
+Finally, the untyped macros patch enables using `c.Tree` instead of `c.Expr[T]` everywhere in signatures of macro implementations.
 Both for parameters and return types, all four combinations of untyped/typed in macro def and tree/expr in macro impl are supported.
 Check our unit tests for more information: test/files/run/macro-untyped-conformance.